 TranspArt (also Transpa Art) is Worbla’s option for those looking for a resilient, non-toxic and solvent stable clear plastic that can be hand formed and vacuformed with ease.
-Fantastic for making visors, decorative eyewear, ice, crystal and fire effects, ‘invisible’ foundations and anything else you can imagine, Worbla’s TranspArt (WTA) has similar flexibility and weight to Worbla’s Finest Art (WFA) and shares the ability to reblend scraps to recycle everything, while being incredibly resilient to stress.
+Fantastic for ice, crystal and fire effects, ‘invisible’ foundations, and anything else you can imagine, Worbla’s TranspArt has similar flexibility and weight to Worbla’s Finest Art and shares the ability to reblend scraps to recycle everything, while being incredibly resilient to stress.
 Lighter than acrylic sheeting and more durable than PETG, TranspArt is resistant to cracks, fractures and shattering under pressure, maintaining a unique flexibility that returns to form when bent.

-As TranspArt is injection moulded, the injection lines are present in the finished sheets, but can be worked out with heat and shaping.
+As TranspArt is injection moulded, the injection lines are present in the finished sheets.
 Please note that because TranspArt is not an optically clear plastic, it is not suggested for eyewear that will see heavy use and is best for decorative pieces.
 Looking through plastic that is not optically clear can be unpleasant after long periods of time.

 Worbla’s TranspArt does require a higher activation temperature of 120° Celsius or 250° Fahrenheit compared to Worbla’s Finest Art (WFA)’s 90° Celsius.
 As such it’s strongly advised you wear smooth work gloves when using Worbla’s TranspArt.
 (Remember, you are heating it above the boiling point of water).
 It’s also recommended that you use a damp sponge for shaping, to avoid marks and prints, and a firm toothbrush or other sculpting tools can be helpful to get small complex curves to shape.